-What the learner will do to demonstrate learning e.g., at the end of this course you will be able to Explain the fundamental mechanisms of planktonic ecosystems.
-The context in which the student will demonstrate learning using an active verb Show how they adapt to ocean biogeography as determined by species distribution, physical and chemical environment.
+What the learner will do to demonstrate Explain the fundamental mechanisms of learning e.g., at the end of this course planktonic ecosystems. you will be able to The context in which the student will Show how they adapt to ocean demonstrate learning using an active biogeography as determined by species verb distribution, physical and chemical environment.
+How well learning has to be Be able to predict likely outcomes to demonstrated scenarios/problems posed.